germs-lab/SOPs/manure_dna_extraction_96well.md

 30. Add 100 µl of Solution C6 to the center of each well of the Spin Plate.
 Apply **Centrifuge Tape**.
     + use E1 Clip-tip 1250µl, program `Htp-repeat100µl`
     + this program will repeatly pipette 12X 100µl with a pre-dispension step.
     + aim the tips straight above the wells.
+Use 8 tips.
 31. Centrifuge at room temperature for 3 minutes at 4500 x g(RCF).
 Remove **Centrifuge Tape** and discard.
-32. Cover wells of Microplate with the **Elution Sealing Mat** provided.
+32. Cover the wells of Microplate with the **Elution Sealing Mat** provided.
 DNA is now ready for any
 downstream application.
 No further steps are required.
     + store DNA at -80ºC.
     + solution C6 does not contain EDTA.